David Babunski: Hungary

 On 8 July 2021, Babunski signed a two-year deal with Hungarian club Debreceni VSC.

 In the summer of 2022, Debreceni VSC terminated his contract by mutual consent.
 On 20 September 2022, Babunski signed with Mezőkövesd, and in January 2023 signed a new two-and-a-half-year contract with the club.

+Dundee United

+On 16 July 2024, Babunski signed for Scottish Premiership side Dundee United on a one-year deal with the option for a further season.

 International career

 A regular in all of Macedonia's youth squads, Babunski scored his first goal for the under-21 team on 25 May 2012, netting his side's second in a 2–2 friendly draw against Albania.

 In August 2013 he was called up by the main squad for a friendly against Bulgaria.
 Babunski made his debut for the side on the 14th, playing the last 31 minutes of the 2–0 home win in Skopje.